Vertexwahn/BazelDemos/fmt/README.md

 ## License

-The sourcecode and all other files in this directory can be used under the fmtlib license, that can be found here: https://github.com/fmtlib/fmt/blob/8.0.1/LICENSE.rst
+The sourcecode and all other files in this directory can be used under the {fmt} license, that can be found here: https://github.com/fmtlib/fmt/blob/8.0.1/LICENSE.rst